BNSC1/android-notes/README.md

 Vertical scaling: aka scaling up, increasing the capacity of a system by upgrading the hardware or software of an existing machine.
 It is commonly used in systems that have a single point of failure, such as a database or a message queue.
 - Pros: easier to manage, possible better performance
 - Cons: scaling has limit, more expensive

+Microservices: a collection of small, independent services that communicate with each other through APIs.
+Each microservice is designed to perform a specific business function, and can be developed, deployed, and scaled independently of the other services in the system.
+Advantages include:
+- Agility and flexibility: Microservices allow for more flexibility in software development and deployment, since each service can be developed, tested, and deployed independently of the others.
+This makes it easier to add new features, fix bugs, and scale the system as needed.
+- Scalability and resilience: Microservices can be scaled horizontally to handle increased traffic or workload, and can be designed to be fault-tolerant and resilient to failures.
+This can help ensure that the system remains available and responsive even in the face of hardware or software failures.
+- Technology diversity: Microservices can be developed and deployed using different technologies and programming languages, which can be better suited to the specific needs and requirements of each service.
+This can allow for more innovation and experimentation in software development.
+- Team autonomy: Microservices can be developed and maintained by small, cross-functional teams that have ownership and autonomy over their specific services.
+This can enable faster and more efficient decision-making, and can help avoid dependencies and bottlenecks in the development process.